 Experience History textbook is the additional resources that appear in colored boxes or pages in each chapter.
-In the "Dueling Documents," the book's editors set two documents in conversation/ argument with each other.
+In the "Dueling Documents," the book's editors set two documents in conversation/argument with each other.
 Both represent actual evidence from the past, but they usually take opposing views of an issue or an event.
 This is useful because historians often need to weigh conflicting pieces of evidence, and you get to see that in action.
 In "Historian's Toolbox," an artifact or object is explored using critical thinking questions and annotations, to show how a historian would approach this thing from the past.
-In "Daily Lives," you examine a document or photograph that shows us how ordinary people experienced the past.
-And in "After the Fact," the editors create a longer essay that discusses evidence, controversy and interpretation in a historical reconstruction of an episode in American history.
+In "After the Fact," the editors create a longer essay that discusses evidence, controversy and interpretation in a historical reconstruction of an episode in American history.
 Through all of these special resources, you see historians at work: uncovering their process, analyzing evidence, and developing plausible stories (histories) that acknowledge scholarly research and argument.

-For each of your six "SkillBuilder" papers, you will draw on one of these resources in the textbook.
-Choose one from any time period, anywhere in the book (exception: SB1, which is based on a website).
-You will write a concise 2-page paper that addresses the topic, either applying the suggested questions to it or using your own appropriate questions to analyze the historical evidence.
-The evidence you use (whether it's a document or object) and any direct quotations or paraphrases from the sources MUST BE CITED using correct Chicago-Style footnotes.
+For each of your five "SkillBuilder" papers, you will draw on a primary source in a similar way.
+Choose from one of these special textbook sections, or from a list of online resources I will provide (exception: SB1, which is based on a website).
+Choose from any time period, anywhere in the book.
+You will write a concise, 2-page paper that addresses the topic, either applying the suggested questions to it, or using your own appropriate questions to analyze the historical evidence.
+The evidence you use (whether it's a document, an image or an object) and any direct quotations or paraphrases from the source MUST BE CITED using correct Chicago-Style footnotes.

-Let me stress, these are not opinion pieces, but rather brief works of historical analysis.
+Let me stress, these are not opinion pieces but brief works of historical analysis.
 As you do this over and over, you will develop stronger critical thinking skills, approach primary sources with greater confidence, and understand how historians use such sources to construct their interpretations of the past.
-In other words, you will begin thinking like a historian.
+In other words, as you model what they do, you will begin thinking like a historian.